raygon-renderer/raygon/README.md

 ### Color

 I'm currently working on implementing full spectral rendering via Hero Wavelength Spectrum Sampling for spectral renders without color noise.
-All integrators and BSDFs have already been made spectra-agnostic to support RGB or Spectral rendering, and effects such as UV light, fluorescence and diffraction are planned.
+All integrators and BSDFs have already been made spectra-agnostic to support RGB or Spectral rendering, and effects such as UV light, fluorescence, iridescence and diffraction are planned.
 Of course, refraction of wavelength-specific IORs will be supported.

 ### Materials